 Of course, if you’re a musician the chances are you’ve looked at outlets to monetise your work.
 It’s not about just building your own website, you’ve got to build an audience and explore ways to release material that appeals to their needs.
 Upload your songs to a service like Spotify, and offer direct digital downloads on your website.

 Podcaster Sam Harris recently had success with this strategy.
 He released a podcast series with comedian Ricky Gervais on his website for a one-time fee of $15.
-Obviously you probably won’t have as large an audience as these two, but it’s certainly an idea that can be adopted.
+You probably won’t have as large an audience as these two, but it’s certainly an idea that can be adopted.

 Social media has allowed artists to reach people who appreciate their work (and are willing to buy it) on a whole new scale.
-Digital art is an attractive prospect for artists because it can be adapted across different mediums and unlike a canvas painting, for example, a single creation can be sold over and over again.
+Digital art is an attractive prospect for artists because it can be adapted across different mediums.
+Unlike a canvas painting, for example, a digital creation can be sold over and over again.

 Digital prints that customers can download and print are the most popular way to sell art online.
 You can also get creative and expand your store to include things like colouring pages, guided sketch patterns and phone wallpapers.